-In other words, if the interests of only two individuals conflict on the social alternative lotteries p and q and if the strengths of preference (as defined in Definition 2) of the two concerned individuals are of equal magnitude but opposite in sign, then to treat them impartially requires p and q to be socially indifferent.
+In other words, if the interests of only two individuals conflict on the social alternative lotteries p and q and if the strengths of preference of the two concerned individuals are of equal magnitude but opposite in sign, then to treat them impartially requires p and q to be socially indifferent.
+Our interpretation of Axiom A.3 as a principle of impartiality presupposes that the particular measure of strength of preference defined in Definition 2 is the appropriate one for determining that the strengths of preference of the two concerned individuals are of equal merit in a two-person situation.